 Install Crucible on a server:

-The install script registers the server with Forge, sets up the systemd service, and begins collecting data within a few minutes.
-Browse to forge.glassmkr.com to see your fleet.
+The install script registers the server with Dashboard, sets up the systemd service, and begins collecting data within a few minutes.
+Browse to app.glassmkr.com to see your fleet.

 If you just want the agent and not the SaaS, Crucible is on GitHub and npm.
 Pipe its output wherever you want it.